BahaaEldinHassan/Baxter-HRI/README.md

 #### Requiements
 For the robot controller ensure that `ROS Noetic` has been installed & the local operating system is `Ubuntu 20.04.6` as per the system requirements section states.

+When downloading the project ensure that it is placed within the ros workspace & inside the source folder otherwise the code will not be able to connec to baxter robot.

 #### Setting up & running the robot controller
 First the user must open a terminal & cd into the ros workspace
 ```shell